0x4007/module-rewards/docs/battle-plan.md

    - Measure processing time
    - Identify bottlenecks

+## Additional Platform-Specific Considerations

+### GitHub

+- Implement webhook signature validation
+- Handle GitHub-specific rate limiting
+- Map GitHub's event types to CloudEvents format

+### Google Docs

+- Implement Google OAuth for authentication
+- Handle Google Docs revision history mapping
+- Extract text content from various Google document formats

+### Telegram

+- Process Telegram Bot API webhooks
+- Handle message formats and attachments
+- Map chat structures to standard event format

 ## Conclusion

-This refactoring plan provides a clear path to transform the current monolithic module architecture into a more maintainable, testable, and extensible system.
-By reorganizing code around responsibilities, improving naming, and implementing modern architectural patterns, we will create a system that is easier to understand, extend, and maintain.
+This enhanced refactoring plan transforms the current GitHub-focused architecture into a versatile, platform-agnostic system for processing and rewarding content across multiple platforms.
+By adopting CloudEvents as our standardized format and GitHub Actions-style YAML for configuration, we create a system that is:

+1. **Easily Extensible** - Add new platforms by just creating adapters
+2. **Highly Configurable** - Create custom workflows for different event types
+3. **Developer Friendly** - Use familiar GitHub Actions-style configuration
+4. **Standards Compliant** - Built on established industry standards

-The implementation will be phased to ensure each component is properly migrated and tested before moving to the next, minimizing the risk of introducing bugs or regressions.
-The end result will be a more robust system that can easily accommodate new scoring strategies and rewards mechanisms.
+The implementation will be phased to ensure each component is properly migrated and tested, with an initial focus on GitHub compatibility while building the foundation for multi-platform support.
+The end result will be a powerful system that can process and reward content from any webhook-capable platform using consistent scoring strategies.